Ultimate Guide to Podcast Equipment in 2025

 • Smartphones: There’s a good chance you already own a smartphone, but budget models or older phones may not be up to the task.
 You could also potentially purchase an upgradable vlogging kit, which you could use to live stream content from the Riverside.fm mobile app.

-TL;DR: A quality webcam or smartphone on a tripod is usually enough for the beginning video podcaster.
+A quality webcam or smartphone on a tripod is usually enough for the beginning video podcaster.
 However, if you’re recording more than one host or performing in-person interviews, you might investigate camcorders, DSLRs, or action cameras.

-Once you find a camera for your show, all that’s left is to find a few accessories.
+Once you find a camera for your show, all that’s left is to find a few podcast accessories.

 To be clear, none of these are required to host a successful show.
 However, you might find it useful to upgrade your podcast studio setup with a few tools.